stroxler/music-notes/python/things-to-build.md

 to do this in Python, where I think the tools that come with music21 - including the ability to parse and process an external pool of music notation - will be incredibly valuable.

+## Custom music markup language

+I already started toying with this idea in `hij`, but basically I'd like to come up with a notation - ideally a minor modification of some existing notation - that lets me use the note names H, I, J, K, and L for Gb, Ab, Bb, Db, and Eb.

+That would be much more concise for music that involves a lot of accidentals, and even for diatonic music it would significantly simplify representation because the notation itself would not be key-signature dependent.